rlawrenc/cosc_304/labs/lab8/assign/README_APEX_Unit10.md

     constraint  "AUDIT_DETAILS_PK" primary key ("ID") )
 	```

+	**Note:** In my case the table was already created.
+You don't need to recreate it now.

 	c) The table is created.
 Now, navigate to the window or tab of the Budget App application runtime
     environment.